fongandrew/bueller-wheel/README.md

 When `--git-commit` is enabled, Bueller will automatically create a git commit after each iteration where work was done on an issue.

-The commit message format is:
+The commit message format includes the full issue ID and status:
 ```
-[p0-002] Auto-commit

-🤖 Generated with Bueller
+p0-002-git done
+p0-002-git in progress
+p0-002-git stuck
+p0-002-git unknown
 ```

-The issue ID is extracted from the filename (e.g., `p0-002-git.md` → `p0-002`) and included in the commit message for easy tracking.
+The issue ID is extracted from the filename (e.g., `p0-002-git.md` → `p0-002-git`) and the status reflects what happened during the iteration:

-**Commits are created when:**
-- An issue is completed (moved from `open/` to `review/`)
+- `done` - Issue completed (moved from `open/` to `review/`)
-- An issue is moved to `stuck/`
-- An issue is still in `open/` but has been modified (work in progress)
+- `in progress` - Issue still being worked on (remains in `open/`)
+- `stuck` - Issue blocked (moved from `open/` to `stuck/`)
+- `unknown` - Issue not found in any expected location

 **Notes:**
 - Automatically stages all changes (`git add -A`)